prajnash/agentic-ai-vpn-management-tool/README.md

 # 🔐 VPN Management Tool — Agentic AI on GCP

-> An AI-powered IT support agent that handles VPN issues end-to-end — no human helpdesk needed.
+> An AI-powered agent that handles VPN issues end-to-end — no human helpdesk needed.

 ---

 ## What does this agent do?

-Before building this, an IT support team had to manually handle every VPN-related complaint — checking access, raising tickets, reactivating accounts.
-This system automates all of that through a conversational AI agent.
+ An IT support team, which had to manually handle every VPN-related complaint — checking access, raising tickets, reactivating accounts: This system automates all of that through a conversational AI agent.

-**First, add your VPN guide document to GCS.** Upload your company's VPN reference PDF to a Cloud Storage bucket (this project uses `agenticai-test12345`).
+**First, add your VPN guide document to GCS.** Upload your company's VPN reference PDF to a Cloud Storage bucket.
 The agent uses this as its first source of truth before doing anything else.

 When an employee reports a VPN problem, here is exactly what happens — automatically, in a single chat conversation: